circlefin/recibo/README.md

 ```

-Bob will need RSA keys to receive encrypted messages.
+Bob will need PGP encryption keys to receive encrypted messages.
 ```
-# We will generate a 3072-bit RSA key with a passphrase.
+# We will generate a 3072-bit PGP key with a passphrase.
 # The public key will be stored in test-data/bob_pub.asc and the private key will be stored in test-data/bob_key.asc.
-python3 recibocli.py gen_rsa_key \
+python3 recibocli.py gen_encrypt_key \
     --outfile test-data/bob \
     --keylength 3072 \
     --password 'my secret passphrase'